RobinBoers/geheimesite.nl/src/content/en/how-it-was-made.md

 ## Dynamic pages & APIs

 The projects and books pages are both dynamic.
-That means as soon as the page is loaded by the user a JS script in the background pulls in the content.
+That means when the site is deployed using GitHub actions it pulls the latest content from GitHub and Micro.blog to populate the pages.
 Why you ask?
 Well, that means I can be lazy and don't have to update my site every time I create a new project or read a new book.

 The projects page pulls my repositories from my GitHub account using the GitHub API.
 The thumbnails shown are screenshot.png files at the root of each project's repository.
 If there is no such file I display a default empty one using [placeholder.com](https://placeholder.com).
-The source code for the script can be found here: [`github.js`](https://geheimesite.nl/assets/js/github.js)

 The books page works similarly.
 It pulls the books from [Micro.blog](https://micro.blog) bookshelves.
-The source code for that script can be found here: [`bookshelves.js`](https://geheimesite.nl/assets/js/bookshelves.js).
 The problem is that the microblog API requires an access token to get access to the bookshelves, but doesn't allow scopes.
 That means the token can get access to my entire account, including the ability to comment and post.
-That's why I built [my own wrapper around the Micro.blog API](https://github.com/RobinBoers/geheimesite.nl/blob/master/src/api/books/README.md), that hides the token for me.
+That's why I built [my own wrapper around the Micro.blog API](https://github.com/RobinBoers/api.geheimesite.nl/blob/master/books/README.md), that hides the token for me.

 ## Open-source